What to do in Granada for free or for less than six euros. Do you think is not possible? come on and check it out!

 - 5 Going out for tapas

-- 6 Free guided tours to the historic centre and neighbourhoods of Albacín and Sacromonte.
+- 6 Free tours at the historic centre and neighbourhoods of Albacín and Sacromonte.

 - 7 Healthy walks and routes